 Dave asked the caller if, had he been completely out of debt, he would borrow on a credit card or take out a loan on his car so that he could have money to invest.
 The caller said no. Dave then pointed out that by postponing getting out of debt, that is exactly what the caller would be doing.
 He would be “borrowing” on his credit card and car because he was taking money that he could have used to pay off those debts faster and putting it toward an investment.

 I am sure that Dave had made this point before while I had been listening but for some reason this time it stuck.
 I was priding myself on contributing to my Roth IRA but I was doing it at the expense of paying off debt.
-I was also “investing” in dinners out when I could have eaten at home, clothes I didn’t need, and stuff for my condo that I was likely going to end up donating in a year’s time.
 I was engaging in accidental arbitrage and was doing a terrible job of it.

 I was engaging in accidental arbitrage and was doing a terrible job of it.

-Sure, the Roth IRA was providing some good returns but they weren’t equal to the interest I was paying on my debts.
-And while I think you can quantify the pleasure you get from having a nice dinner with friends and treating yourself to a pedicure, most of my money was spent on things that didn’t bring a return in fun times or less stress.
+Sure, the Roth IRA was providing some good returns but they weren’t equal to the interest I was paying on my credit cards and other debts.
+Most of my money was spent on things that didn’t bring a return in fun times or less stress.
 It was just stuff.
 And food.

 Stopping the Insanity!

 Once I realized this, committing to becoming debt free was actually pretty easy.
 Here is what I did.